-Very few countries offer such a diverse higher education landscape as Germany: Germany currently numbers 390 Higher Education and over 250 public research institutions.
-Most of the higher education institutions are financed publicly (240), but there is also a large number of private universities which used to play only a subordinate role but gain more and more importance.
+Very few countries offer such a diverse landcsape in higher education as Germany.
+Germany is currently home to 390 Higher Education establishments and over 250 public research institutions.
+Most of the higher education institutions are publicly funded (240), however a significant percentage of private universities exist which historically played a subordinate role but in recent times have gained increasing popularity.

-The major research funder in Germany, the Deutsche Forschungsgemeinschaft (DFG), has tied open access into its funding policy: “When entering into publishing contracts scientists participating in DFG-funded projects should, as far as possible, permanently reserve a non-exclusive right of exploitation for electronic publication of their research results for the purpose of open access.
+The major research funder in Germany, the Deutsche Forschungsgemeinschaft (DFG), has secured open access into its funding policy: “When entering into publishing contracts, researchers participating in DFG-funded projects should, as far as possible, permanently reserve a non-exclusive right of exploitation for electronic publication of their research results for the purpose of open access.
 Here, discipline specific delay periods of generally six to twelve months can be agreed upon, before which publication of previously published research results in discipline-specific or institutional electronic archives may be prohibited.”